 at the bones of our Saxon Giant and shudder at the legend of the Busby Stoop Chair!

 Thirsk Museum is in Kirkgate, just across the road from The World of James Herriot in the market town of Thirsk, North Yorkshire.
-We are open to the public from Easter to mid-November.
+We are open to the public from Easter to early November.
 Admission is free.

 Information for visitors